stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 ### Structure Collector

-Vulkan makes heavy use of structures to configure a variety of objects.

-However an array of JNA structures poses a number of problems:
+Vulkan makes heavy use of structures to configure a variety of objects, however _arrays_ of JNA structures pose a number of problems:

-* Unlike a standard POJO an array of JNA structures __must__ be allocated using the JNA `toArray` helper method to create a contiguous memory block.
+* Unlike a standard POJO an array of JNA structures __must__ be allocated using the JNA `toArray` factory method to create a contiguous block of memory.

-* Obviously we must therefore know the size of the array _before_ it can be populated, which imposes constraints on how the data is handled, in particular whether we can employ Java streams.

 * Many API methods expect a pointer-to-array, i.e. the __first__ element of the array.

 * Additionally there are edge cases where `null` is a valid argument.

+* Obviously the size of the array must be known _before_ it can be populated, which imposes constraints on how the data is handled (in particular whether Java streams can be employed).

+* We would prefer a solution that employs internal iteration (similar to streams) rather than having to implement loops throughout the code-base.

+* JNA does not support cloning or copying of structures out-of-the-box therefore data must be represented by custom or transient data types (in any case JNA structures are really only intended as 'carriers' for marshalling to/from native structures).

-None of these are particularly difficult to overcome but the number of situations where this occurs makes the code tedious to develop, error-prone, and less testable.
+None of these are particularly difficult issues to overcome, but the number of cases where this occurs makes the code tedious to develop, error-prone, and less testable.

-To address these issues we implement the following helper that allocates and populates a JNA array from an arbitrary collection of domain objects:
+We implement the following helper that allocates and populates a JNA structure array from an arbitrary collection of domain objects, providing a common solution to address these issues:

 ```java
 public final class StructureHelper {